Go to http://radviews.com/map/

 At Michael Collins' EnviroReporter web site you can easily get at all of the EPA-RadNet station graphs --in their original 9 channel format.

 * Radiation Network:

 * At "Message", Mineralab/Radiation Network owner Tim investigates and posts what I consider to be honest and rational reports about unusual readings across his network.
 (Yes: he has identified what appear to be actual radiation alerts.)
 Unfortunately, very few alerts are attended to.
 I understand that a comprehensive "Alert Log" is being developed for a future version of RN.

-* Radiation Network's current "Alert Level" of 100 CPM seems a good choice, but it will probably be individually adjusted later to accommodate the disparities among their monitoring stations.
+* Radiation Network's current "Alert Level" of 100 CPM seems a good compromise choice, but it will probably be individually adjusted later to accommodate the disparities among their monitoring stations.